yth345/nslab-spring-2023/notes/0207-repeated-servers.md

 we can easily get over 80% of IP coverage by only probing the top 1% viewer count channels,
 and get 90% of IP coverage by probing the top 20% viewer count channels.

-Therefore, I would suggest we probe the top 1% viewer count channels from as many locations as we can.
+Therefore, I would suggest we probe the top 1% viewer count channels from a diversity of locations.

 <img src="/images/EU-15-ip-coverage.png" width="600">